Frappagames/balloons/README.md

 --------

-Balloons is an action game where you have to pop as many balloons as possible during the time specified.
+Balloons is an arcade game where you have to pop as many balloons as possible during the time specified.
 The more time passes, more balloons appear soon, good luck.

 A small bonus is awarded to those who manage to break more balloons in one go.